First Steps¶

 - Automatic Immutability:

-blocking - Type Conversion: Abstract collection types are automatically converted to immutable equivalents during validation
+Statebase class prevents modification after creation using__setattr__blocking - Type Conversion: Sequences and sets are converted to immutable counterparts during validation

 - Default Values: Fields can have defaults, and missing fields use type-appropriate defaults